 Often such festivities have little in common with the original meaning of the structure, for example, here is played theatre.
 Local people enjoy being here and come just for Sunday walk.

 The site has informative signs which explain all the diverse details of this once important feature in the life of Polynesians.

 In earlier times this marae was called Tu-Matamata-Hia.
-But there is a legend how the name of marae was changed to its present day name.
+But there is a legend how the name of marae was changed to its present-day name.

 Once here took place a deadly fight between the warriors representing two local kings (arii) – Tu-Mata-ira and Tutu-Ai-Aro.
 The battle lasted until the sunset, when the warrior of Tu-Mata-ira was defeated, killed and his spear was broken into four pieces.

 Tu-Mata-ira was in despair about the loss of his warrior.
 He ordered to make a large pit and made a fire there.
-When the fire heated the stones around it, with the pieces of broken spear the stones were spread in the pit and in the centre of the pit was placed the body of the slain hero.
+When the fire heated the stones around it, with the pieces of the broken spear the stones were spread in the pit and in the center of the pit was placed the body of the slain hero.